 The two additional courses may be taken from any of the following electives:

-- MK 170 Entrepreneurial Marketing in a Digital World
+- MKTG3170 Entrepreneurial Marketing in a Digital World

 Students interested in a career in marketing often take more than the minimum four courses in order to enhance career preparation.